dapr/docs/howto/deploy-k8s-prod/README.md

 This command will run 3 replicas of each control plane pod with the exception of the Placement pod in the dapr-system namespace.

+*Note: The Dapr Helm chart automatically deploys with affinity for nodes with the label `kubernetes.io/os=linux`.
+You can deploy the Dapr control plane to Windows nodes, but most users should not need to.
+For more information see [Deploying to a Hybrid Linux/Windows K8s Cluster](../windows-k8s/)*

 ## Upgrading Dapr with Helm

 Dapr supports zero downtime upgrades.
 The upgrade path includes the following steps: